Backbase/backbase.github.io/content/posts/unpublished/dependency-track/post.md

       value: "10"
 ```

-This keeps credentials out of manifests and lets us tune connection pool behavior for higher ingest throughput.
+This keeps credentials out of manifests and allows tuning connection pool behavior for higher import throughput.

 #### Node placement and ingress model
 The following settings keep workloads on dedicated nodes and expose the service through ALB.